liqd/aula/README.md

 last error report into your IDE to get pointed to the source code locations.

-Backround: sensei does not support multi-package development as such, so we simply add the source files of all packages we want to use to the source paths with a long list of `-i`s.
+Background: sensei does not support multi-package development as such, so we simply add the source files of all packages we want to use to the source paths with a long list of `-i`s.
 This way, any change in any of `thentos-*` or `aula` will trigger a re-run.

-Note, if compilation speed is an issue, you can modify thentos-install.hs, commenting out thentos-adhocracy and adding --disable-optimization (and --disable-library-profiling, if you have profiling on by default, but don't want to use prof stack traces for this project)
+Note: if compilation speed is an issue, you can modify thentos-install.hs, commenting out thentos-adhocracy and adding --disable-optimization (and --disable-library-profiling, if you have profiling on by default, but don't want to use prof stack traces for this project)